zhibailin/MasteringEnglish/09-The-Internet-Has-Massively-Broadened-Career-Possibilities.md

 So, whatever [[niche obsession]] you have, the internet allows you to scale.
 Now __that’s not to say that__ what you build __will__ be the next Facebook, or reach billions of users, but if you just want to reach 50,000 [[passionate]] people like you, there’s an audience [[out]] there for you.

+So the beauty of this is that we have 7 billion human beings on the planet.
+The [[combinatorics]] of human DNA are incredible.
+Everyone is completely different.
+You’ll never meet any two people who are even vaguely similar to each other, that can substitute for each other.

+It’s not like you can say, “Well, Nivi, just left my life.
+So, I can have this other person come in, and he’s just like Nivi.
+And I get the same feelings, and the same responses, and the same ideas.”
+No. __There are no substitutes for people.
+People are completely unique.__